peterpolidoro/ModularServer/README.md

 Modular device server library.

-This firmware requires at least Arduino Mega level resources, although Teensy 3.x level resources are preferred.
-Known to work with the Arduino Mega 2560, Teensy 3.2, Teensy 3.5, and Teensy 3.6.
+This firmware requires at least Teensy 3.x level resources.
+Known to work with Teensy 3.2, Teensy 3.5, and Teensy 3.6.

 ## API NAMES